-3.8.7 HOW WOULD IMPACTS TO FLOODPLAINS BE MITIGATED?
+3.8.9 HOW WOULD IMPACTS TO FLOODPLAINS BE MITIGATED?

 In accordance with Executive Order 11988, a hydraulic analysis must be conducted for an encroachment of a FEMA-regulated floodplain.
 The hydraulic analysis is used to determine if the project is likely to increase the risk of flooding within the floodplain.
-In order to meet the requirements of a "No-Rise" condition, FEMA requires projects which would encroach on Regulated Floodways and Zone AE floodplains have to result in no more than a 0.1 foot change from the established 100-year flood elevations.
+In order to meet the requirements of a "No-Rise" condition, FEMA requires projects which would encroach on Regulated Floodways and Zone AE floodplains have to result in no more than a 0.1 foot change from the established 100-year flood elevations .
 Furthermore, SCDOT requires all Zone A crossings be analyzed for the 100-year flood to insure that the floodplain encroachment does not cause one foot or more of backwater when compared to unrestricted or natural conditions.

 Hydrology studies have not been conducted at this stage of project development.
-At each cross drainage feature, a detailed hydraulic analysis will be performed to confirm that bridges and culverts identified during preliminary design would provide adequate conveyance of flood waters.
-The project will be designed in an effort to meet "No-Rise" requirements.
-In the event a "No-Rise" condition cannot be achieved, coordination with FEMA will require the preparation of a CLOMR (Conditional Letter of Map Revision)/ LOMR (Letter of Map Revision) package for the encroachment.
+At each cross-drainage feature, a detailed hydraulic analysis would be performed to confirm that bridges and culverts identified during preliminary design would provide adequate conveyance of flood waters.
+The project would be designed in an effort to meet "No-Rise" requirements.
+In the event a "No-Rise" condition cannot be achieved, coordination with FEMA would require the preparation of a CLOMR (Conditional Letter of Map Revision)/ LOMR (Letter of

+Map Revision) package for the encroachment.
 This includes a detailed hydraulic analysis, determination of floodplain impacts, and preparation of the CLOMR.
-Following construction, impacts to the floodplain will be verified prior to the issuance of the LOMR.
-If the recommended preferred alternative includes a floodplain encroachment that would cause significant impacts, the Final EIS will include a finding that it is the only practicable alternative as required by 23 CFR 650, Subpart A. The finding should refer to Executive Order 11988 and 23 CFR 650, Subpart A. The finding information:
+Following construction, impacts to the floodplain would be verified prior to the issuance of the LOMR.
+If the RPA or Refined RPA includes a floodplain encroachment that would cause significant impacts, a finding that it is the only practicable alternative as required by 23 CFR 650, Subpart A would be prepared.
+The finding should refer to Executive Order 11988 and 23 CFR 650, Subpart A. The finding must be supported by the following information: